streamingfast/firehose-docs/integrate-new-chains/new-blockchains.md

 _Additional information is available in the_ [_StreamingFast Ethereum protobuf implementation_](https://github.com/streamingfast/firehose-ethereum/blob/develop/proto/sf/ethereum/type/v2/type.proto)_._
 {% endhint %}

-To integrate the target blockchain modify `devel/standard/standard.yaml` and change the `start.flags.mindreader-node-path` flag to point to the custom integration's blockchain node binary.&#x20;
+To integrate the target blockchain modify `devel/standard/standard.yaml` and change the `start.flags.mindreader-node-path` flag to point to the custom integration's blockchain node binary.

 ### Type Definitions

-The proto file `sf/acme/type/v1/type.proto` needs to be updated to match the target chain's types.&#x20;
+The proto file `sf/acme/type/v1/type.proto` needs to be updated to match the target chain's types.

 ## Reader